What Is Keratoconus?

 - Hybrid contact lenses.
 These lenses combine a highly oxygen-permeable rigid center with a soft peripheral “skirt”.
 Some hybrid lenses are specifically designed for keratoconus, with the central GP area of the lens vaulting over the cone-shaped cornea.

 - Intacs.
 This small curved device is surgically placed in your cornea to help flatten the corneal curvature and improve vision.

 - Corneal collagen cross-linking.
 Used together, special UV light and eye drops can strengthen the cornea, thus flattening your cornea and preventing further expansion.

 - Corneal transplant.
 As a last resort, you may be advised to undergo a corneal transplant, where all or part of your diseased cornea is replaced with healthy donor cornea tissue.
 Even after a transplant, however, you may still need to wear glasses or contact lenses for clear vision.

-Contact Dr. Robert Chu at EYEWORKS Scleral Contact Lenses Center to find out whether scleral lenses are right for you.
+Contact Dr. Robert Chu at Eyeworks to find out whether scleral lenses are right for you.

 Eyeworks helps patients from Ft.
 Worth, Southlake, River Oaks, and Benbrook throughout , do all the things they enjoy — but with clearer vision.